Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 # Releases

-## Build
+## Build 2274

-This release introduces a free tier, and we are starting to experiment where the line should be.
-We would appreciate if you could test different scenarios where the weekly, yearly or full time unlock, as well as not using any of the fake unlocks - it should let you use the application and show the paywall upsells in different conditions.
+This release introduces new subscription tier, and we are starting to experiment where the line should be.
+We would appreciate if you could test different scenarios where the weekly, yearly or full time unlock.

 ### Improvements